MicrosoftLearning/mslearn-databricks/Instructions/Exercises/10-Deep-learning.md

 - A hidden layer that receives ten inputs from the input layer and sends ten outputs to the next layer.
 - An output layer that generates a vector of probabilities for each of the three possible penguin species.

-As we train the network by passing data through it, the **forward** function will apply *RELU* activation functions to the first two layers (to constrain the results to positive numbers) and a *Softmax* function to the final output layer (to generate a probability distribution for the three classes)
+As we train the network by passing data through it, the **forward** function will apply *RELU* activation functions to the first two layers (to constrain the results to positive numbers) and return a final output layer that uses a *log_softmax* function to return a value that represents a probability score for each of the three possible classes.

 1. Run the following code to define the neural network: